agathoklisx/libved/README.md

    # build the shared library
    make shared

-   # by default writing is disabled, but the following will enable it (it also saws
-   # how we can pass options to make to control the behavior of the library and the
-   # sample application):

-   make ENABLE_WRITING=1 shared

    # to build the sample executable that links against the shared object, issue:

    make veda-shared